anoopksharma22/learn_stuffs/nodejs/introduction_to_nodejs.md

 >### **Event loop in detail**
 >![process_and_threads](./images/eventloop2.png)
 >   * Event loop has mainly 4 phases
->       * Each phase of event loop has it's own call back queques.
+>       * Each phase of event loop has it's own call back queues.
 >   * The first phase takes care of callbacks of expired timers, for example, from the setTimeout() function.
 >       * If a timer expires later during the time when one of the other phases are being processed, then the callback of that timer will only be called as soon as the event loop comes back to this first phase.
 >   * Next phase is I/O polling and execution of I/O callbacks.